sparun160782/shellscripting/README.md

 After running this command, you can type in the content.
 Press **Ctrl + D** to save the content and create the file.

+## 2. How to list the files

+**ls** Command:

+The most common command for listing files in a directory is ls.
+It provides a simple list of filenames.

+    bash

+    ls

+    You can also use various options with ls to customize the output:

+    ls -l: Long format, providing detailed information like permissions, owner, size, and modification date. ls -a: List all files, including hidden files (those starting with a dot). ls -lh: Long format with human-readable file sizes (e.g., KB, MB). ls -t: List files by modification time, with the most recently modified files shown first. ls -R: Recursively list files in subdirectories. ls -r: It reverses the order of the list.
+When combined with -t, it sorts the list in reverse order of modification time, meaning the oldest files or directories appear at the top.

+**tree** Command:

+If you want a hierarchical listing of files and directories, you can use the tree command.

+It's not installed by default on all systems but can be installed from package repositories.

+    bash

+    tree

+**find** Command:

+The find command is more powerful and versatile.
+It's used to search for files and directories based on various criteria.

+    bash

+    find /path/to/start/directory -type f

+This command will list all files (-type f) in the specified directory and its subdirectories.

+**du** Command:

+If you're interested in the disk usage of files, you can use the du (disk usage) command.
+It shows the space used by files and directories.

+    bash

+    du -h

+The **-h** option displays sizes in a human-readable format.

+## 3.